serhiishtokal/KinguinWeeklyDropClicker/docs/OVERVIEW.md

-# Kinguin Auto-Clicker Overview
+# Kinguin Kings Drop Overview

-## What is KinguinClicker?
+## What is Kings Drop?

-KinguinClicker is a Tampermonkey userscript designed to automate repetitive tasks within the **KinguinPass subscription workflow** on Kinguin.net.
-It streamlines the process of subscribing to KinguinPass, selecting subscription pricing options, and completing checkout with Kinguin balance.
+Kings Drop is a Tampermonkey userscript designed to automate the weekly **King's Drop subscription workflow** on Kinguin.net.
+It streamlines the process of claiming your weekly King's Drop game, handling the subscription purchase flow, and completing checkout with Kinguin balance.

 ## Purpose and Use Case

-### KinguinPass Subscription Workflow
+### King's Drop Subscription Workflow

-KinguinPass is Kinguin's subscription service that offers discounts on game purchases.
-The typical workflow for using KinguinPass involves:
+King's Drop is Kinguin's weekly subscription benefit that offers free or discounted games.
+The typical workflow for claiming your weekly King's Drop involves:

-1. **Starting a subscription** from the dashboard
+1. **Starting from the dashboard** subscription page
-2. **Selecting the KinguinPass price** on a game's product page
+2. **Selecting the subscription price** on the King's Drop product page
 3. **Completing checkout** using Kinguin balance

 This script automates each step, saving time and reducing repetitive clicking.